sameer-karim/ds-portfolio/README.md

 Welcome to my personal repo!
-In the 'Past Work' folder you will find much of my school work and various data science concepts covered in my course work.
-In the 'pythonCourse' folder, you will find two personal projects I developed.
+You will find my Berkeley MIDS coursework along with personal projects I have developed on my own.
+If you have any feedback or would like to connect, please email me at sameerkarim@berkeley.edu or connect with me on LinkedIn[www.linkedin.com/in/sameer-karim]